dineshcx/bq-write/README.md

 # bq-write

-Ask questions about your data in plain English. `bq-write` reads your app's source code to understand your schema — column meanings, status codes, table relationships — then generates accurate BigQuery SQL and runs it.
+Ask questions about your data in plain English. `bq-write` reads your app's source code to understand your schema — entity names, column types, enum values, table relationships — then generates accurate BigQuery SQL and runs it.

 ```
-bq> How many active users signed up in the last 7 days?
+bq> how many users completed a conversation in project 661?

-  → ls app/models
-  → read app/models/user.rb
+  → read src/app/conversations/conversation.entity.ts
-  → Listing BQ tables...
-  → Running query...
+  → read src/app/conversations/enums/conversation-status.enum.ts

-  ┌──────────────┬───────┐
-  │ signup_date  │ count │
-  ├──────────────┼───────┤
+SELECT COUNT(*) AS total
+FROM my-project.my_dataset.conversation
+WHERE project_id = 661
+  AND status = 'completed'

+→ Query done — 1 row(s)

+  ┌───────┐
-  │ 2026-03-11   │ 312   │
+  │ total │
+  ├───────┤
-  │ 2026-03-12   │ 289   │
+  │ 4     │
-  └──────────────┴───────┘

-  2,041 new active users over the last 7 days.
+  └───────┘

+There are 4 completed conversations in project 661.
 ```

 ---

 ## How it works

-An AI agent is given `list_directory` and `read_file` tools scoped to your project directory.
-When you ask a question, it reads the relevant entity and enum files, then calls BigQuery to run the query — no pre-indexing, no embeddings, no setup.
+An AI agent reads your entity and enum files to understand the domain — column names, status values, relationships — then writes and executes BigQuery SQL directly.
+No hallucinated column names, no wrong enum values.

+Supports **Anthropic** (Opus, Sonnet, Haiku) and **OpenAI** (GPT-4o, GPT-4o Mini) — works with whichever API key you have.

 ---